-Contact Information: Michael McComas Room 427 Phone: 304-710-3453 E-mail: McComas2@mctc.edu Technical Studies CAS-Major Code CT10
+Contact Information: Michael McComas Room 427

+E-mail: McComas2@mctc.edu

+Technical St udies CAS-Major Co ode CT10

+Name: ID Number 942-

+Educational Counselor:

+Faculty Advisor:

+COLUMN l ring l on 20 0 OD

-COURSE REQUIREMENTS SEM HRS GR SUBSTITUTE/REPEAT CRS SEM CR COMPO NENT I - General Education ENL or COM Communication Skills Appropriate to the Occupational Area 3 MAT Quantitative Skills 3 Optional Additional General Education Elective 0-5 Total Component Credit Hours 6-11 COMPC DNENT II - Technical/Occupational Sp ecialty
+COURSE REQUIREMENTS SEM HRS GR SUBSTITUTE/REPEAT CRS SEM CR COMPONENT I - General Education ENL or COM Communication Skills Appropriate to the Occupational Area 3 MAT 135 Quantitative Skills 3 Optional Additional General Education Elective 0-5 Total Component Credit Hours 6-11 COMPC COMPONENT II - Technical/Occupational Specialty

 This component consists of technical specialty courses specific to an occupational area.
 Technical courses developed by the college, approved courses included in a business, industry, labor, or agency-based education/training program, or combinations of credit courses and/or non-credit training modules evaluated for credit equivalency by an identified college body can be included in this component.
-Externally based education and training programs which are equivalent to college level classroom/laboratory courses are to be converted to college credit hours at no less ratio that 15:1 contact to credit equivalencies for lecture, and at a rate consistent with the lab contact hour/credit hour ratio of the degree granting institution for laboratory credit.
+Externally based education and training programs which are equivalent to college level classroom/laboratory courses are to be converted to college credit hours at no less ratio that 15:1 contact to credit hours for lecture, and at a rate consistent with the lab contact hour/credit hour ratio of the degree granting institution for laboratory credit.
 Credit equivalencies for non-credit training modules will be converted at no less ratio than 30:1 completion of the college work required in Component I, above.